STUDY VIRTUALLY ANYWHERE IN THE WORLD! IT’S YOUR CHOICE!

 For more information on the independent self-designed Study Abroad Program option, contact us.

-Previous destinations where students have proposed an independent study program:
+Destinations where students have previously proposed an independent study program:

 Students may conduct an internship while on a UHM Study Abroad program and/or design their own internships and receive UHM credits.